jooy2/fsman/README.md

 ### `deleteFile (<Void>)`

-Delete files in the specified path.
+Delete files or directory in the specified path.
 If the file does not exist in the path, it is ignored.

+This method also supports deleting directory paths.
+If files exist within the directory, they are included and removed.

 - `filePath <String>`: File or directory path